Heroes & Friends

-Heroes & Friends is the sixth studio album by American country music artist Randy Travis, released in 1990.
+Heroes & Friends is the sixth studio album by American country music artist Randy Travis.
+It was released on August 31, 1990, by Warner Records.
 Except for the title track (which is reprised at the end), every song on this album is a duet with another recording artist.
 "A Few Ole Country Boys" (a duet with George Jones) and the title track were both released as singles from this album, peaking at numbers 8 and 3, respectively, on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts in 1990.

 "We're Strangers Again" was originally recorded by Merle Haggard and Leona Williams on their 1983 album Heart to Heart.
 The version here, a duet between Travis and Tammy Wynette, was later included on Wynette's Best Loved Hits album, from which it was released as a single in late 1991.